-After John underwent surgery to treat an intestinal infection earlier this month, his spokesperson shared an official statement on Monday, April 16.
-"On Sunday, Senator McCain was admitted to Mayo Clinic in Phoenix, AZ, and underwent surgery to treat an intestinal infection related to diverticulitis," the message began.
+At the time of John's April hospitalization, his spokesperson shared an update on the politician's health in an official statement.
+"On Sunday, [April 15], Senator McCain was admitted to Mayo Clinic in Phoenix, AZ, and underwent surgery to treat an intestinal infection related to diverticulitis," the message began.

 "Over the last few months, Senator McCain has been participating in physical therapy at his home in Cornville, AZ, as he recovers from the side effects of cancer treatment.
 He has remained engaged on his work as Chairman of the Senate Armed Services Committee and has enjoyed frequent visits from his family, friends, staff, and Senate colleagues.
 Senator McCain and his family are grateful to the senator’s excellent care team and appreciate the support and prayers they continue to receive from people all over the country," the statement concluded, according to Us Weekly.

-John was also previously hospitalized back in mid-December while undergoing treatment for his brain cancer battle.
+John was also previously hospitalized back in December 2017 while undergoing treatment for his brain cancer.
 "Senator McCain is currently receiving treatment at Walter Reed Medical Center for normal side effects of his ongoing cancer therapy.
 As ever, he remains grateful to his physicians for their excellent care, and his friends and supporters for their encouragement and good wishes.
-Senator McCain looks forward to returning to work as soon as possible," his office said in a statement at the time.
+Senator McCain looks forward to returning to work as soon as possible," his office said in a statement last year.

 Just a few months prior, the McCain family revealed that John had been diagnosed with brain cancer.
 He subsequently underwent surgery to remove an aggressive, primary glioblastoma tumor.
 During a fall 2017 interview with CBS' 20/20, the politician opened up about his diagonisis.
 "They said that the prognosis is very, very serious.
 Some say three percent, some say 14 percent.
 You know, it's — it's a very poor prognosis.
 So I just said, 'I understand.
 Now we're going to do what we can, get the best doctors we can find and do the best we can.'
 And at the same time celebrate with gratitude a life well lived," John said.